estnltk/estnltk/docs/tutorials/wikipedia.rst

 http://dumps.wikimedia.org/fiu_vrowiki/latest/fiu_vrowiki-latest-pages-articles.xml.bz2

-It takes some steps to turn the dumps into usable form, so if you don't want to do all of this by yourself, you can download fully processed (but older) articles under Section :ref:`links_to_processed_wiki_dumps`.
+It takes some work to turn the dumps into usable form, so if you don't want to do all of this by yourself, you can download fully prepared (but older) articles (see :ref:`links_to_processed_wiki_dumps`).

+.. _extracting_xml_articles:

 Extracting artiles from XML files
 =================================

-.. _extracting_xml_articles:

 Let's assume you have downloaded both the Estonian and Võru wikipedia into ``wikidump`` subfolder and extracted the ``.xml`` files, so that you have two files::